REBELinBLUE/dotfiles/README.md

 ### Add custom commands

-If `~/.config/extras.bash` exists, it will be sourced along with the other files.
+If `~/.config/extras.bash` or `~/.config/extras.fish` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands, or to add commands you don’t want to commit to a public repository.

 For example